tvtaerum/cGANs_housekeeping/README.md

                         results = vstack((results, X))   # stack the images for display plot_generated(filename, results, labels_input, 10, n_samples, n_classes)   #generate plot
 ```
-The programming fragment illustrates that for each embedded label, the generated latent points are identical but the generated images are different.
-The effect of label information is most clearly illustrated when we compare row 2 (males) and row 3 (females with high cheek bones).
+The programming fragment illustrates the effect of embedding, where the generated latent points are identical but the embedded labels are different - resulting in generated images which are marketly different.
+The effect of label information is most clearly illustrated when we compare row 2 (males) and row 3 (females with high cheek dones).

 ### 7.  other changes that can be applied?